ChristophRaab/cpn_ba/README.md

 # Using RSLVQ as classifier layer in a CNN

-This is the code belonging to the bachelors thesis.
+This is the code belonging to the bachelors thesis _RSLVQ as classifier layer in a convolutional neural network_.
-Note that the code uses Python 3.
-Python 2 might work, but no guarantees.
+The code was developed with Python 3; Python 2 might work, but it was not tested.

 ## Part I

 `Part1.py` contains the tests for part 1.
+The RSLVQ implementation used by it is found in `rslvq1.py`.
-It can run a single test, the best 10 hyperparameters found in the thesis or the batch tests.
+It can run a single test, tests with the best 10 hyperparameters found in the thesis or a whole batch of hyperparameter tests.
 Shuffling the dataset is also possible.
 Run `Part1.py --help` to see all parameters.
-The RSLVQ implementation used by it is found in `rslvq1.py`.
+The `--use-mp` option uses the multiprocessing library instead of threads.
+When running many threads this parameter helps to improve the training time.

 For it to work, the dog image dataset must be present (see [`CodeData/Instructions.md`](CodeData/Instructions.md)).